-Problem Type Features - if this form is being used to evaluate and record multiple occurrences of Clogged Streams Lands within the PA, include sufficient information under Part II to identify and differentiate.
+Problem Type Features - if this form is being used to evaluate and record multiple occurrences of Clogged Stream Lands within the PA, include sufficient information under Part II to identify and differentiate.

 I. HEALTH and SAFETY INFORMATION Yes No 1.
 Is there any occupied structure, improved property, road, or public facility located within the flood water path limit that would be subjected to destruction or flood water damage in the event of local stream flooding?
 2. Was there any previous record of flooding in the PA caused by a stream bed being filled with AML-related sediments (thus losing storm water carrying capacity) where the cause of the flooding problem has not been corrected?
 Note: If a Clogged Stream with reduced carrying capacity is the cause of flooding, complete the appropriate documentation for that Problem Type.
 3. Is there a high probability of occurrence of flooding caused by significant erosion carried downstream by surface water runoff from the unreclaimed AML area?
 4. Is there potential danger of flooding caused by significant erosion carried downstream by surface water runoff from the unreclaimed AML area?
+5. Is there a condition, not described above, causing an immediate or potential danger?
+If so, describe the condition and danger in full detail in Section II.

-Positive answers to Question 1 and Question 2 or 3 indicate the problem can qualify to meet Priority 1 criteria with the adequate justification included in the narrative description.
+Positive answers to Question 1 and Question 2 or 3 or 5 indicate the problem can qualify to meet Priority 1 criteria with the adequate justification included in the narrative description.

-Positive answers to Question 1 and Question 4 indicate the problem can qualify to meet Priority 2 criteria with the adequate justification included in the narrative description.
+Positive answers to Question 1 and Question 4 or 5 indicate the problem can qualify to meet Priority 2 criteria with the adequate justification included in the narrative description.